Solution to the Erdos problem on distinct residues of factorials

 \section{Abstract}

-Paul Erd\H{o}s posed the following question: \textit{Is there a prime number $p>5$ such that the residues of $2!$, $3!$,\ldots, $(p-1)!$ modulo $p$ all are distinct.} In this short note, we give the negative answer on this question in an elementary way.
+Paul Erd\H{o}s posed the following question: \textit{Is there a prime number $p>5$ such that the residues of $2!$, $3!$,\ldots, $(p-1)!$ modulo $p$ all are distinct.} In this study, we give the negative answer on this question in an elementary way.